ploca14/SPS-Network-Scanner/README.md

 1. Start the service and keep it running.

-2. To list the unused IPs you can use the evaluation script `python /usr/local/lib/arp-network-scanner/evaluate.py`
+2. To list the unused IPs you can use the evaluation script `/usr/local/lib/arp-network-scanner/venv3/bin/python3 /usr/local/lib/arp-network-scanner/evaluate.py`